-Proposals of stockholders intended for inclusion in the Proxy Statement to be furnished to all stockholders entitled to vote at our 2017 Annual Meeting of Stockholders, pursuant to Rule 14a-8 promulgated under the Exchange Act by the SEC, must be received at our principal executive offices not later than December 21, 2016.
+Proposals of stockholders intended for inclusion in the Proxy Statement to be furnished to all stockholders entitled to vote at our 2019 Annual Meeting of Stockholders, pursuant to Rule 14a-8 promulgated under the Exchange Act by the SEC, must be received at our principal executive offices not later than December 18, 2018.
 Any such proposal must comply with the rules and regulations of the SEC.

 Our Amended and Restated By-Laws establish an advance notice procedure with regard to proposals that stockholders otherwise desire to introduce at the annual meeting without inclusion in our proxy statement for that meeting.
-Written notice of such stockholder proposals for our 2017 Annual Meeting-other than one that will be included in our Proxy Statement-must be received by our Secretary at our principal executive offices between February 2, 2017, and March 4, 2017, in order to be considered timely, unless our 2017 annual meeting of stockholders is scheduled to take place before May 3, 2017, or after August 1, 2017.
-Our Amended and Restated By-Laws state that the stockholder must provide timely written notice of such nomination or proposal as well as be present at such meeting, either in person or by a representative.
-A stockholders' notice shall be timely received by us at our principal executive office not less than 90 days nor more than 120 days prior to the anniversary date of the immediately preceding annual meeting (the "Anniversary Date"); provided, however, that in the event the annual meeting is scheduled to be held on a date more than 30 days before the Anniversary Date or more than 60 days after the Anniversary Date, a stockholder's notice shall be timely if received by us at our principal executive office not later than the close of business on the later of (a) the 90th day prior to the scheduled date of such annual meeting or (b) the 10th day following the day on which public announcement of the date of such annual meeting is first made by us.
-Any such proposal should be mailed to us at our principal executive offices, Attention: Secretary.
-Any proposal to be considered for inclusion at the annual meeting must contain specified information concerning the matters proposed to be brought before such meeting and concerning the stockholder proposing such action, and further must be proper matters for stockholder action.
+Written notice of such stockholder proposals for our 2019 Annual Meeting of Stockholders-other than one that will be included in our Proxy Statement-must be received by our Secretary at our principal executive offices not earlier than the close of business on February 5, 2019 nor later than the close of business on March 7, 2019, in order to be considered timely.
+However, if our 2019 Annual Meeting of Stockholders is scheduled to take place before May 6, 2019, or after August 4, 2019, to be timely, notice by the stockholder must be received by our Secretary at our principal executive offices no later than the 90th day prior to the scheduled date of our 2019 Annual Meeting of Stockholders or (b) the 10th day following the day on which public announcement of the date of our 2019 Annual Meeting of Stockholders is first made by us.
+Any proposal to be considered for inclusion at the annual meeting must contain specified information concerning the matters proposed to be brought before such meeting and concerning the stockholder proposing such action, and further must be proper matters for stockholder proposals and director nominations.